A Weekend in Little Rock – How to Spend 3 Days in Little Rock

 “Not on my bucket list” was the response received when asking my husband to come along with me for a weekend in Little Rock, to attend a conference.
 He had no intention of spending 1 day in Little Rock, let alone 3 days in Little Rock!
 So, off I went alone with a few extra days so I could discover what to do in Little Rock.
 After hitting the Little Rock must do sites, and then loads of other Little Rock attractions, I was pleasantly surprised by “The Natural State.”
 Little Rock is not the backward little southern town one might expect.

 At first glance, Little Rock may appear to be a breeze-through town but dig deeper.
-Besides the must do Little Rock attractions such as Little Rock Central High School and the Clinton Library (essentials if you have only one day in Little Rock), downtown offers quaint little shops for exploring, walking paths, historical museums, and excellent restaurants.
+Besides the must do Little Rock attractions such as Little Rock Central High School and the Clinton Library (essentials if you have only one day in Little Rock), downtown offers quaint shops for exploring, walking paths, historical museums, and excellent restaurants.

 Plus, much to my delight, Little Rock has quite a few craft breweries, and fun hangs.
 Don’t be fooled by its Bible Belt location.
 The streets may appear rather sleepy Monday through Wednesday evenings but just pop inside any of the establishments mentioned for a delightfully good time.
 I thoroughly enjoyed my long weekend in Little Rock.